 In 2004 I transferred to Washington, D.C. after The Nixon Group was acquired by GolinHarris.
 In 2007 I joined a litigation communications and issues management firm named The Walker Marchant Group.
 While there, I represented Fortune 500 companies and counseled them on their diversity/inclusion and strategic partnerships efforts.

 With a solid background on social justice, and experience in crisis management and diversity/inclusion, I set out to establish The Sánchez Ricardo Agency in 2009.

 HPRB: What advice would you have for young people exploring Hispanic or multicultural PR careers?

-HPRB: What do you believe helps differentiate your agency and how big is your PR team?
+HPRB: What do you believe differentiates your agency and how big is your Hispanic-focused PR team?

-HPRB: Describe the most effective Hispanic marketing campaign you’ve ever worked on and what made it special?
+HPRB: Describe the most effective Hispanic marketing campaign you’ve worked on and what made it special?

-HPRB: What is the biggest Hispanic marketing cliché you would love to see go away?
+HPRB: What is the biggest Hispanic marketing cliché that you would love to see go away?

 MIDY: I think we’ve proven that the “general market” is largely composed of Hispanic (and other) audiences.
 We must evolve our thinking to a multicultural market mindset.

 HPRB: What are your three favorite sources to find out what is going on in the US Hispanic world and what do you look for in these resources?